OpenDDS/OpenDDS/docs/multirepo.md

 address and port to be bound by the transport used for the instant repository.
 When these key values are used in the common subsection, they specify the values to be bound to the transport used for the default repository.

-While `RepositoryKey` values must be unique within a given process, there are no constraints on the value between processes.
-That is there is no requirement that key values be consistent or the same in different processes for specifying a particular repository.

 Domain subsections require 2, and only 2, key/value pairs to be specified within each subsection.
 The keys to specify values for are `DomainId` and